josve05a/detect_orphans/README.md

 `python run.py`

 The script performs the following steps:

-- Tests if the article "Nanhai_Chao" (you can change the test article in the script) is orphaned.
+- Checks if the example page "Nanhai_Chao" (you can change the test article in the script) is orphaned.
 - If the test article is not orphaned, it provides reasons for failure.
-- If the test article is orphaned, it proceeds to download the Wikipedia dump file (if not already downloaded) and collects a list of 10 orphaned articles based on the specified criteria.
+- If the test article is orphaned, it proceeds to download the Wikipedia dump file (if not already downloaded) and identifies orphaned articles based on the specified criteria.
-- The list of orphaned articles is saved in `orphaned_articles_list.txt`.
+- The list of orphaned articles is saved in `orphaned_articles.txt`.

 ## Customization

 You can customize the script by changing the following parameters:

-- `dump_url`: The URL of the Wikipedia dump file.
-- `is_in_main_namespace(title)`: Modify this function to define your custom criteria for articles in the main namespace.
-- `is_orphaned(title, dump_file_path)`: Modify this function to check for orphaned articles based on your criteria.
-- `find_inbound_link_source(title, dump_file_path)`: Modify this function to find the source of inbound links to a specific article.
+- `example_page`: Replace this with the title of the Wikipedia article you want to test for orphan status.

+Please note that this script is designed to work with English Wikipedia.
+If you need to analyze a different language edition of Wikipedia, you may need to modify the dump URL in the script accordingly.

 ## License

-This script is provided under the GNU General Public License v3.0.

-Feel free to use and modify this script for your specific needs.
+This script is provided under an open-source license.
+Feel free to use and modify it for your specific needs.